tmiller02/django-webp-converter/docs/index.rst

 WebP lossless images are 26% smaller in size compared to PNGs.
 WebP lossy images are 25-34% smaller in size compared to JPEG images at equivalent SSIM index (https://developers.google.com/speed/webp/?hl=en).
-By using WebP images, you can reduce bandwidth and increase page load speeds with no noticeable change in image quality.
+By using WebP images, you can increase page load speeds with no noticeable change in image quality.